TsupkoGeorgy/RockPaperScissors/README.md

 # RockPaperScissors
-App to play "rock paper scissors" up to 3 wins and write result in result table
+App to play "rock paper scissors" up to 3 wins and write this result in result table
 ## Stack:

 - Kotlin